 Cyber criminals don’t care about size

 There is no such thing as security through obscurity!
 No business is too small to target.
 If your business has the type of data they want, you’re a target.
-If your business has lots of customer contact information, credit card numbers, health information or valuable intellectual property, you need to re-evaluate your stance on cyber security.
+If your business has lots of customer contact information, credit card numbers, health information or valuable intellectual property, you need to periodically review your cyber security technology, processes and procedures.